-Likewise, the NHS will need to be more open to the new opportunities afforded by emerging technologies that can address the myriad challenges that threaten its very future.
+Likewise, the NHS will need to be more open to the new opportunities afforded by emerging technologies and wearables that can address the myriad challenges that threaten its very future.

 Meanwhile, access to data is critical for this growth phase, as much as access to services and products.
 There is still a clear, digital divide in modern society, and this accelerates existing socio-demographics gaps.
 The outcome is reflected in lifestyle choices, openness to innovation and engagement with technology.